RB-DataAnalyst/RB_DataAnlayst.GitHub.io/index.md

     <a href="https://www.linkedin.com/pulse/tableau-journey-through-massachusetts-education-metrics-roberto-busby-njjrc/" target="_blank">
         <img src="images/tableau/tableau-education.png?raw=true" alt="Project Image"/>
     </a>
-    <p>In this case study, I analyzed the State of Massachusetts education data.
+    <p>Analyzed the State of Massachusetts education data.
 The main focuses were:</p>
     <ol>
         <li>What schools are struggling with graduation rates the most?</li>
         <li>How does class size affect college admissions?</li>